Brink Junior High eSports Information

 Practice Information/Schedule

-Practices will be held after school on Tuesdays and Thursdays until 3:30 pm.
+Practices will be held after school until 3:30.
+The exact days of the week will be determined after we select our games and teams.
 Please have a ride ready to pick you up at this time.

 Competitions